Mental health conditions

 - Provision of assistive technology (equipment and software)

 - Exam adjustments such as extra time, rest breaks, separate room etc

-- Individual faculties can provide subject specific support through their own Study Skills Centres and PAL sessions.
+You may also find useful support on the study support pages, and individual faculties can provide subject specific support through their own Study Skills Centres and Peer Assisted Learning (PAL) sessions.

 Community mental health services